Drednote/spring-boot-starter-telegram/README.md

 > It's important to note that each update handling is associated with a specific thread.
 In cases
 > where you create sub-threads within the main thread, you will need to manually bind
-> the `TelegramUpdateRequest` to the new thread.
+> the `UpdateRequest` to the new thread.
 This can be achieved using
 > the `UpdateRequestContext`
 > class.